 After a couple of test renders of the rough grainy textured look, we decided on doing all the colouring and shading in Adobe After Effects.
 So, we would export a garish red/green/blue render from C4D, take the colour values as a matte in After Effects and use them to colour each piece individually.
 We knew all along that this method would add a good couple of hours of render time to the end of the project, but we felt that it really suited the feel of the film, so it was worth it.

-By 1.30pm, we’d made our main characters’ 3D rig, we’d cut our shot list down to 27 – including the title and credits, so really it was only 25 – and needed to get down to business actually making the dang film.
+By 1.30pm, we’d made our main characters’ 3D rigs, we’d cut our shot list down to 27 – including the title and credits, so really it was only 25 – and needed to get down to business actually making the dang film.

 For the rest of Saturday, Jonny blocked out shots and animated the 3D character against plain backgrounds, and Lindsey settled down with Procreate to make the little text animations appear for the title, credits and a few onomatopoeic sound effect words.